github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 To push to a repository, your app must have write permissions for "Contents" in a repository.
 You already set that permission to **Read & write** back in [Step 2.2.
 Cloning the repository](#step-22-clone-the-repository).

 To commit files, Git must know which username and email address to associate with the commit.
-Next you'll add environment variables to store the name (`GITHUB_APP_USER_NAME`) and email (`GITHUB_APP_USER_EMAIL`) that your app will use when it makes Git commits.
+Next you'll add environment variables to store the name and email address that your app will use when it makes Git commits.

 1. Open the `.env` file you created earlier in this tutorial.
 2. Add the following environment variables to your `.env` file.
 Replace `APP_NAME` with the name of your app, and `EMAIL_ADDRESS` with any email you'd like to use for this example.